 In the project below you will learn about the most common types of roof truss including how they fail and how they can then be repaired.

 Roof trusses are frames made up of timber that is nailed, bolted or pegged together to form structurally interdependent shapes of great strength.
 Never remove, modify or cut into a roof truss without consulting a Structural Engineer: your roof could fall down!

-Roof trusses have to withstand the weight of the roof timbers and coverings (the ‘Dead Load’), plus a factor for your local Wind Load, plus a factor for your local Snow Load, plus a Safety Factor.
-A Structural Engineer can check these figures - Property Repair Systems offers an independent, qualified Structural Calculation service, if you need to modify or repair your roof.
+Roof trusses have to withstand the weight of the roof timbers and coverings (the ‘Dead Load’), plus a factor for your local Wind Load, a factor for your local Snow Load and an additional Safety Factor.

 - The distribution of the load through the parts – the design is critical – if you take one component out, or weaken it (say by cutting notches for pipes) it will be seriously weakened

 - The connection of the parts – the bolts, plates, screws, glue or pegs that hold it all together.
 These must not be cut or changed without professional advice

 What Causes Roof Truss Failure?

 The biggest enemy of roof structures (apart from the notch cutting or hole drilling by an electrician or plumber) is Water.

 - Penetrating damp – water leaks – these lead to rot and insect attack, even in treated timber, which is not always treated all the way through its thickness.
 Older buildings are most susceptible, especially where the rafters or tie beams sit on, or in the walls.
 Conditioning using a top quality wood treatment or preservative is essential if dampness has affected the wood to prevent any further damage